HUMAP: Hierarchical Uniform Manifold Approximation and Projection

 For the analysis of high-dimensional data, DR techniques are excellent tools.
 Traditional methods, however, are unable to reveal substructures while giving a dataset's overview.
 Hierarchical DR approaches offer analysis that adheres to the mantra of visualization, in which analysts concentrate on crucial information and retain details as needed.
 However, the hierarchical approaches described in the literature either cannot be applied to a wide range of dataset types or do not preserve the mental map throughout the hierarchy levels.

-In this paper, we present HUMAP, a novel hierarchical DR technique.
-Our approach addresses problems that are not well-covered by current techniques, making it a good alternative for high-dimensional data analysis.
-Besides preserving the mental map, global, and local relationship, HUMAP offers tunable parameters that make it easy to focus on global or local neighborhood preservation while also maintaining the mental map.}
+\wm{We introduced HUMAP, a novel hierarchical DR technique that provides a viable alternative to high-dimensional data analysis and includes tunable parameters that make it simple to focus on global or local neighborhood preservation while also maintaining the mental map.}

-We plan to extend our technique to investigate different distance measures among data points and landmarks in future works.
-We also plan to implement GPU versions to help users to explore even more the HUMAP capabilities.
-Finally, we also plan to investigate novel strategies to assess hierarchical DR techniques and perform user experiments on the importance of the mental map preservation for hierarchical approaches.
+Future research will expand on our technique to examine distance distance metrics between landmarks and data points.
+Additionally, we intend to implement GPU versions to enable users to delve deeper into HUMAP's capabilities.
+Finally, we intend to conduct user experiments on the significance of mental map preservation for hierarchical approaches and investigate novel strategies to evaluate hierarchical DR techniques.